agrogeophy/datasets/README.rst

 How it works?
 -------------
-- *Findability* and *Accessibility*: the agropgeophy-catalog website is a user friendly interface to search for dataset via keywords/geolocalisation/...
+- *Findability* and *Accessibility*: the agrogeophy-catalog website is a user friendly interface to search for dataset via keywords/geolocalisation/...
 - *Interoperability*: agrogeophy-data package is intimately linked to REDA package.
 REDA serves as a translation service, converting old formats to new ones when necessary especially for IP/SIP data.
 - *Reuse*: A link to a dataset repository will allow to download the full dataset and a complete list of metadata describing the dataset to retrieve it.